21 Apr Newgrange

 When Professor O’Kelly first removed the stone and earth off of the large horizontal slab below this “very curious” stone noted by Dr. Wilde, he was the first to expose the previously-unknown “roof-box” of which Wilde’s “most exquisitely carved stone,” was actually the covering stone.49 The archaeologist found a box-like structure, open at the front of the tomb, with another carved stone at its other end.
 The width of the roof-box forms a slit, or aperture, into the tomb, which was found shuttered by two blocks of quartz.
 Scratch marks on the supporting stone indicated that the quartz blocks had been removed and reinserted a number of items; similar marks on the surviving block of quartz served to confirm this.50

-After repeatedly hearing a local tradition that told how the sunrise used to light up the triple-spiral stone at the end recess far within the tomb, Professor O’Kelly wondered if the roof-box aperture was intended to admit the light of the rising sun.
+After repeatedly hearing a local tradition that told how the sunrise used to light up the three-spiral stone at the end recess far within the tomb, Professor O’Kelly wondered if the roof-box aperture was intended to admit the light of the rising sun.
 The Winter Solstice sunrise, due to Newgrange’s southeast orientation, seemed to be the best candidate for this possibility.
 As an experiment, he positioned himself inside the tomb in the hour before the sun was to rise on the 21st of December in 1967.
 He repeated the experiment two years later and tape-recorded his observations:

 “At exactly 8.54 hours GMT the top edge of the ball of the sun appeared above the local horizon and at 8.58 hours, the first pencil of direct sunlight shone through the roof-box and along the passage to reach across the tomb chamber floor as far as the front edge of the basin stone in the end recess.
 As the thin line of light widened to a 17 cm-band and swung across the chamber floor, the tomb was dramatically illuminated and various details of the side and end recesses could be clearly seen in the light reflected from the floor.
 At 9.09 hours, the 17 cm-band of light began to narrow again and at exactly 9.15 hours, the direct beam was cut off from the tomb.
 For 17 minutes, therefore, at sunrise on the shortest day of the year, direct sunlight can enter Newgrange, not through the doorway, but through the specially contrived slit that lies under the roof-box at the outer end of the passage roof.”
 51